ddykiel/ddykiel.github.io/_posts/2020-01-24-scrunch-time.md

 <Image> Client Design 01/07/2020 Front-End

 On the back end, I thought about how we would store data about the user, their roomates, and the user's room.

-<Image> Client Design 01/07/2020 Model
+I drew this out as well.

 My partner was working on servers, which I had no background experience with.
 During one of our meetings, he outlined the plan he had for his code.
 After this meeting, I drew out a representation of how his code worked.
 I wanted to understand it, both out of genuine interest, and to know how I should interact with his code.